CACTO-SL: Using Sobolev Learning to improve Continuous Actor-Critic with Trajectory Optimization: Results

 This section presents our empirical results, with the goal to understand whether the use of Sobolev-Learning in CACTO is actually beneficial.
 The ability of CACTO-SL to provide good warm-starts to TO problems is analysed in the same scenarios presented in~\cite{CACTO}.
 The source code is available on the \href{https://github.com/gianluigigrandesso/cacto}{GitHub page of the project}.
-Before delving into the tests, we suggest the interested readers to check out the \href{https://youtu.be/zAv8dP8itpM}{companion video} which exemplifies the behavior of CACTO and the effect of Sobolev Learning using a 1D toy problem.

 The analysed task consists in reaching in the shortest time a desired final position, while avoiding three ellipse-shaped obstacles, and minimizing the control effort.
 The task is described by the following running cost: